 Add to this how the average professional manages their inbox and more time is lost with over-checking and re-reading email.
 Research indicates that professionals check their email every 37 minutes, or 15 times a day, on average.
 Without a dedicated Intake System that includes a conscious weekly clean-out plan for your inbox, professionals will have an average of 200 emails (excluding the 121 emails received daily) sitting in their inbox.
 With each visit to their inbox (15 times a day) our average professional will spend 4 seconds looking at each email and re-reading 10% of them, resulting in another 27 minutes lost to email each day.
 Consider that it can take people up to 23.25 minutes to fully recover and refocus on a task after an interruption, like checking email, and the amount of lost time and drop in efficiency and productivity is staggering.

 Fortunately, TCN has developed a system for getting things done as part of its Fundamentals of Every Great Organization System (The Fundamentals) that includes focus on the Intake System and provides guidance in developing tools and habits to help manage your inbox.
 The Fundamentals provides email management guidelines that include a single-touch two-minute rule for emails (to help reduce time lost rereading email and develop your to-do list) and a weekly clean-out plan for overall inbox/intake management.
-Although The Fundamentals are vital to getting things done, I want to look more closely at a tool that I feel addresses some of the root causes of email overload, one of my personal favorite tools, The Email Rules of the Road.
+Although The Fundamentals are vital to getting things done, let's look more closely at a tool that addresses some of the root causes of email overload, The Email Rules of the Road.

 The very purpose of The Email Rules of the Road (The Rules) is to improve email communication to be as effective and efficient as possible by establishing rules to guide content and response timelines.
 The Rules place a premium on intentionality – being intentional with your purpose, content, and audience.
 The Rules urge you to ask yourself these questions before sending an email:

 The Rules also encourage reducing or eliminating unnecessary emails based solely on pleasantries.
-While this is the most uncomfortable aspect of The Rules for me – I feel rude not saying ‘thank you’ and ‘you’re welcome’ when good manners and social standards indicate that I should – think about how many less emails would be exchanged if we cut these out.
-I try to only respond with these pleasantries if I have more to say than just “you’re welcome” and hope that by consciously reducing the recipients email influx, my gratitude is known.
+While this is the most uncomfortable aspect of The Rules for many – it can feel rude not saying ‘thank you’ and ‘you’re welcome’ when good manners and social standards indicate that we should – think about how many less emails would be exchanged if we cut these out.

-On the other hand, my favorite guideline from The Rules is the call to action codes.
+On the other hand, there is the guideline from The Rules is the call to action codes.
 These are short codes that should be used at the beginning of every subject line that tell your audience at a glance what is needed from them.
 Take a look:

 A properly formatted subject line can convey a plethora of information instantly; for example: Subject: FA Annual Reports – Due COB 01/20/2020 EOM